Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 While you’re shopping for the best TV for PC monitor, it’s important to keep several factors in mind.
 How it looks, hertz and refresh rate should be top of mind for any great TV for monitor.
 But, this is contingent if you’re going to have a TV to use as a computer monitor.
 Most users would prefer to use a regular computer monitor.
 However, if you’re excited to find the best TV as a monitor, then keep reading.

 We recommend that displays carry a rich color spectrum range with a high native contrast ratio and deep uniform blacks.
 As a guideline for most best 4K TVs for a monitor, a high native contrast ratio makes for better viewing in a dark room.
 Picture quality should not degrade at any angle, and the picture should be equally bright in HDR and SDR modes.
 You’ll find some of the best TVs to use as monitors in our list of the finest Sony TV and top-tier LG TVs.
 Size is ultimately up to your preference, though the top 24″ monitor is a decent size if you want a more portable TV.
+Additionally, you can read our guide on some of the great 24-inch television options that are available.

 Input lag is a very important consideration for any high-end TV as a computer monitor.
 Since external devices will be used to control both your PC and Smart TV, refresh rates and lag times must be on point.
 Streaming and game applications should flow smoothly with no cuts or dips in play.
 When translated to a number, look for the best TV monitors with a 20 or under ms input lag, a range where we find lag not noticeable.
 Anywhere about 30 ms, and you may be in trouble.
 Before you buy, this is also a good reason to compare input lag on a TV vs a monitor, so you buy the device you need.

 Refresh rates determine how often your TV monitor results in the image per second.
 The more a picture is refreshed per second, the smoother the overall picture looks.
 Our preference is for TV monitors with refresh rates with a minimum 120Hz refresh rate.
 While the refresh rate is perfect for movies and gaming, it’s not that important for a conference room TV.
+You can learn more about refresh rates with our page on what is Hz on TV.